tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### My widgets don't get updated (unless I open the app).

 The widgets get updated every 15-30 minutes.
 If this does not happen at all or only happens when you open the app, then you likely have a device that prefers battery life over proper functionality.
 Likely, some so-called *battery saving feature* kills the components of the app and breaks the updates.
 See [this page](https://dontkillmyapp.com/) to check if you own such a device and what you can do.

+### My widgets don't update the station automatically when I am on travel.

+1. You need to grand the _background location permission_.
+Please note that you must grant the general location permission before you can grant the background permission.
+The app asks all of this is the appropriate order.
+Should you have declined any of the location permissions, you can grant them in the app settings.
+2. You also need to enable background location checks in the app settings.
+3. To safe your battery, the app never starts an active location fix in the background.
+It only re-uses locations obtained by other apps, e.g. map applications.
+Simply start the location search in any app on your device or search actively for the closest station within the app.
+All of this will make the widgets change to the closest station.
+4. Please also note that the background-checks are performed every 15-30 minutes only.
+5. Open the app to immediately check for known, passive locations.

+All of this does not work: this functionality may be broken due to energy saving apps or roms breaking expected functionality.
+See above "my widgets don't get updated (unless I open the app)".

 ### How often does the app update the weather forecast?